faranalytics/ai_study/README.md

 #### ace-tools

 I was lucky enough to see an instance of the [storied](https://community.openai.com/t/chatgpt-recommends-the-use-of-the-open-ai-internal-library-ace-tools/852665) [`ace_tools`](https://pypi.org/project/ace-tools) package import!
+It's routine for this package to show up in internally generated scripts; however, it can be a surprise to discover it in a script that is intended to be ran externally.

-The AI generated script named `PsiPhiKX.py` contains such an import on line 110.
+The AI generated script named [`PsiPhiKX.py`](https://github.com/faranalytics/ai_study/blob/main/artifacts/PsiPhiKX.py) contains such an import on line 110.
+Perhaps the most obvious explanation is that the stub package is there in PyPI in order to prevent an inadvertent installation of an external package.

 #### Structured responses